Blakepd/VBA/README.md

 IE_Mod - Automating Internet Explorer with the above Class Module.
 Examples of how to use IE_Automate_Class with multiple options.

+Remove Special Characters from String - Quick and easy loop to remove special characters from any string.

 More to come soon!